zellux/zellux.github.com/source/_posts/2012-08-17-order-of-different-formats-in-response-to-does-matter.markdown

 end
 {% endcodeblock %}

 But some browsers, especially embedded webkit components, may set ContentType to `*/*` in request headers.
-In this case, they will get JSON data instead of HTML if they do not explicitly specify .html format.
+In this case, they will get JSON data instead of HTML if they do not explicitly specify .html format in URL.

-So as long as it is not intended, put format.html before format.json will always be a better choice.
+So as long as it is not intended, putting format.html before format.json will always be a better choice.